p--q/EditEbeddedScripts/README.md

 This script writes Scripts/python folder to the Calc document and edits its manifest.xml.

+From version 0.1.3, close the document when it is open.

 ### Extract embedded macro from document with getEmbeddedScripts.py

 Execute getEmbeddedScripts.py in the tools folder.